Skip to content

 Next State

-That workflow should remain reviewable from repository contracts rather than being hidden inside one runtime path or one notebook.
+Each new workflow family should remain reviewable from repository contracts rather than being hidden inside one runtime path or one notebook.

 Why This Matters